Positive and Normative Economics| Microeconomics Quiz |MCQs| Management Notes

 C. A tax cut will cause higher inflation.

-D. The governments should spend more to aid the poor.
+D. Governments should spend more to aid the poor.

 The correct answer for the given question is option D) The governments should spend more to aid the poor.